new23d/puppet-nscd_lean/README.md

 # nscd_lean

 A super-lean NSCD setup to boost DNS client performance.
 Enables only the hosts cache from NSCD and disables the rest.
+Statistics with `nscd -g` are enabled as well.

 ### Parameters